TengFeiHan0/Instance-Wise-Depth/README.md

 # Instance-wise Depth Estimation (under construction)
 In this work,we are aiming at predicting instance-wise depth via self-supervised learning mechanism.
+The introduction of instance segmentation network is essential to dealing with dynamic objects, in turn a high precise depth map is also helpful for object detection/instance segmentation tasks.

 * [monodepth2](https://github.com/nianticlabs/monodepth2)
 * [centermask_plus](https://github.com/TengFeiHan0/CenterMask_plus)